Neotys-Connect/InfluxDBSyncroniser/README.md

-# NeoLoad INFLUXDB Grafana Syncroniser
+# NeoLoad INFLUXDB Grafana Synchroniser

 This project is stream out all data of a neoload test to InfluxDB This project has one container :